 Cities have a population of 10-60 thousand people-will appear on main map

 Castles: population is included in the countryside population-will appear on main map.

-Countryside Population: each square mile of settled, farmed countryside contains 50 people.
+Countryside Population: each hex of settled, farmed countryside contains 1000-5000 people.

 This population includes hamlets, villages and castle population, but not town or city population.